Methodology

 Where the data comes from

-Each occupation's score starts from O*NET 29.1 descriptors (work activities, work context, skills, job zone) and BLS projections (labor-market resilience, wages, demand).
-The automation and augmentation components are then empirically grounded by three public research datasets.
-Two independent measures set the exposure magnitude: the OpenAI/Penn "GPTs are GPTs" task-exposure study (~88% of roles) and the Felten, Raj & Seamans AI Occupational Exposure (Language-Modeling variant; ~78% of roles) — one task-based, one ability-based, so they corroborate rather than echo each other.
+O*NET-linked occupations start from O*NET 29.1 descriptors: work activities, work context, skills, job zone, related occupations, public-facing and interpersonal work, and physical-presence requirements.
+Those O*NET fields also produce the occupational-resilience component; BLS does not.
+The automation and augmentation components are then empirically grounded where matched by three public research datasets.
+Two independent measures set the exposure magnitude: the OpenAI/Penn "GPTs are GPTs" task-exposure study (~88% of roles) and the Felten, Raj & Seamans AI Occupational Exposure (Language-Modeling variant; ~78% of roles) - one task-based, one ability-based, so they corroborate rather than echo each other.
 The Anthropic Economic Index of observed Claude usage then nudges whether real-world use of a role leans toward automation or augmentation (~69% of roles).
-Roles a dataset doesn't cover keep the transparent O*NET-derived estimate — we never fabricate a value.
+Roles a dataset does not cover keep the transparent O*NET-derived estimate.
+The 116 curated roles without a matched O*NET SOC retain a labeled, lower-confidence modeled estimate; we never claim empirical coverage they do not have.
+BLS wage, employment, growth, and openings appear separately as U.S. labor-market context and are not score inputs.
 These are exposure measures (what AI could affect), not predictions of job loss; the Anthropic signal reflects Claude.ai usage specifically, so it is a proxy, not a census.
 See the full data sources & attribution.

-An exposure score measures what AI could affect about a role — a theoretical ceiling — not a prediction that the job disappears.
+An exposure score measures what AI could affect about a role - a theoretical ceiling - not a prediction that the job disappears.
 The early real-world evidence fits that distinction.
-Stanford's "Canaries in the Coal Mine" study finds a roughly 13% relative employment decline for early-career workers (ages 22–25) in the most AI-exposed occupations — while broader analyses (the Yale Budget Lab and BLS) find overall employment has so far held up; PwC's 2026 AI Jobs Barometer even finds the industries most exposed to AI have seen faster wage growth and productivity, and that workers with AI skills now command a roughly 62% wage premium — exposure is reshaping work, not simply erasing it.
+Stanford's "Canaries in the Coal Mine" study finds a roughly 16% relative employment decline for early-career workers ages 22-25 in the most AI-exposed U.S. occupations, after firm-level controls, relative to workers in less-exposed fields and more experienced workers in the same occupations.
+This is a group-level association, not proof that AI alone caused the change.
+Broader analyses (the Yale Budget Lab and BLS) find overall employment has so far held up; PwC's 2026 AI Jobs Barometer even finds the industries most exposed to AI have seen faster wage growth and productivity, and that workers with AI skills now command a roughly 62% wage premium - exposure is reshaping work, not simply erasing it.
 The strain is showing up first in entry-level cognitive work, not across the whole economy.

 The constructive read: the roles that hold up pair durable human judgment, relationships, and domain depth with AI-augmented work - so the move is to build those earlier, whatever your exposure band.
 And because the published exposure measures disagree in magnitude (which is exactly why we blend several rather than trust one), we never present a score as a certainty.
 See the corroborating research behind this.